Gym, Fitness Center and Personal Trainer Liability Waivers - The Definitive Guide (and downloads)

 Hold harmless clause

-The hold harmless clause is the core of a waiver, and is what absolves the liability of the gym or fitness centre from any injury or damage caused to the customer.
+The hold harmless clause is the core of a waiver, and is what absolves the liability of the gym or fitness center from any injury or damage caused to the customer.
 It specifies that the customer is accepting the risks involved in their use of the facilities.

-It's a good idea for this to break down specific risks - in general courts prefer waivers that have a degree of specifity to ones that are overly general.
+It's a good idea for this to break down specific risks - in general courts prefer waivers that have a degree of specificity to ones that are overly general.
 This can include how vigorous any activity is and possible consequences such as muscle strains or broken bones.
 It should also include non-exercise related injuries such as slipping in the shower.

 If a customer requires medical treatment, this gives consent for the staff or personal trainer to obtain care as required.
 It also specifies who will pay the costs of the care.
 This is particularly important in the US, where medical care costs are often private and can be substantial.